Skip to main content

 Add the Welcome Text

-1. Open the "Asset Panel" and from the "Special Objects" tab, select and add the "Text" to the scene to create a Welcome Textbox.
+1. Open the "Asset Panel" and from the "Special Objects" tab, select and add "Text" to the scene to create a Welcome Textbox.

 Set up the Moon Scene